Bike Park Safety Guide

 • Mid-Mtn Connector

-Mid-Mtn Connector is just that, a connection trail that takes riders to Silver Fir DH and upper Wapiti.
-It's a more difficult (intermediate) level tech trail with a hint of flow.
-Riders will encounter roots, rocks, natural obstacles mixed in with rollers and small jumps.
+More Difficult / Blue Technical - this is a connector trail that takes riders to Silver Fir DH and Wapiti.
+Riders will encounter roots, rocks, and natural obstacles mixed in with rollers, small jumps, and a hint of flow.

 • Wapiti

-This intermediate level (bordering on advanced level) techy trail is narrow and has a mix of natural obstacles, off camber turns, rocks, roots, and plenty of twisties.
+More Difficult / Blue Technical - this techy trail is narrow and has a mix of natural obstacles, off-camber turns, rocks, roots, and plenty of twisties.
 The upper section is moderately steep, but the rest of the trail has a moderate grade.

 • Silver Fir DH

-The upper section of this trail is steeper with several challenging technical areas.
+Most Difficult / Black Technical - The upper section of this trail is steeper with a mix of berms and challenging technical features and rocks.
 The rest of the trail is not as steep, but contains plenty of roots, bumps, and obstacles.
-Dirt on this trail is relatively soft as it's in mature forest.
-Rated most difficult (advanced).

 • Lost & Found